 Recording of a 90-minute CLE video webinar with Q&A

-This CLE course will provide healthcare counsel with guidance on the unique legal issues for hospitals and other healthcare providers facing insolvency.
-The panel will explain the factors that make healthcare provider bankruptcies incredibly complicated, discuss the implications and potential ramifications for providers in bankruptcy proceedings, and outline strategic approaches for restructuring.
+This CLE course will provide healthcare counsel with guidance on the unique legal issues for hospitals and other healthcare providers facing insolvency and outline strategic approaches for restructuring.

 - Overview of the state of healthcare bankruptcy filings

-- Impact of covid-19 and the CARES Act
+- Impact of pandemic and the CARES Act

-- Unique aspects of healthcare insolvencies Numerous stakeholders and competing interests beyond the debtor-creditor dynamic
+- Unique aspects of healthcare insolvencies for numerous stakeholders and competing interests beyond the debtor-creditor dynamic

 - Impact of the automatic stay on Medicare provider agreements and recoupments

 - Patient care ombudsman/cost of maintaining patient care

 - Maintaining/monetizing certificates of need